 The Shaffer Fellowship has proven to be a tremendous launching pad for public interest careers.

-Since its creation in 2011, 13 Shaffer Fellows have been selected to complete projects at 10 different organizations from across the country, including in organizations in Chicago, Pittsburgh, Denver, New Mexico, Los Angeles, Washington, D.C, Philadelphia, and Houston.
-Of the 9 fellows that have completed their projects, six remain at the organizations at which they completed their Shaffer projects, two are continuing their careers in public interest, doing work similar to what did they in their projects, and one is a faculty member at a law school, pursuing research interests consistent with the work he completed as a Shaffer fellow.
+Since 2011, 17 Fellows have been selected to complete projects at 14 different organizations from across the country in cities such as Chicago, Denver, Houston, Los Angeles, Madison, New Mexico, Philadelphia, Pittsburgh, Portland, Pittsburgh, Portland, and Washington, D.C.
+The Shaffer Fellowship has proven a stellar launch pad for graduates’ public interest careers.
+Of the 11 fellows that have completed their projects, three remain at the organizations at which they completed their Shaffer projects, five are continuing their careers in public interest, doing work similar to what did they in their projects, one is clerking for a judge in Alaska, one is a faculty member at a law school, pursuing research interests consistent with the work he completed as a Shaffer fellow, and one has left the workforce to raise her son.

 A complete application is composed of seven pieces, the most arduous of which is preparing three essays describing your project and why you are the best person to complete the project.
 The piece requiring the most advanced timing is letters of recommendation and it is best to give those writing letters of recommendation for you at least one month to write them.
 For all of these reasons and because it is ideal to go through multiple drafts of your essays with me before submitting them, it is best to get started with the process as soon as possible.